slack-samples/deno-simple-survey/README.md

 ```

 > :unlock: Spreadsheets generated as part of the **Create a survey** workflow
-> will be created from the acount you authenticate with!
-To limit the users that
+> will be created from the account you authenticate with!
+To limit the users
-> can create surveys, an **Event configurator** workflow is used.
+> that can create surveys, an **Event configurator** workflow is used.

 Once you've successfully connected your account, you're almost ready to create
 surveys at the press of a reaction!